 Clear glass is the most popular option as it offers a timeless appeal that can pair well with any style of interior design.
 It’s also the least expensive option.
-Tinted glass, such as a grey tint or bronze colour, or frosted glass, can give your glass table top an attractive and unique appearance, but glass colour will increase the price of your table top.
+Tinted glass, such as a grey tint or bronze colour, or frosted glass, can give your glass table an attractive and unique appearance, but glass colour will increase the price of your tabletop.

 The finish on your glass table top can also affect the price.
-The most common finish is a traditional polished finish.
-If you want something more intricate, a bevelled finish will increase the price of your table top.
+The most common finish a traditional polished finish.
+If you want something more intricate, a bevelled finish will increase the price of your tabletop.

 Getting a Glass Table Top with Excellent Value

-Glass offers so many different design possibilities, from the understated elegance of clear glass to unique custom pieces that create a focal point in your home in the West Melbourne.
+Glass offers so many different design possibilities, from the understated elegance of clear glass to unique custom pieces.
+That create a focal point in your home in West Melbourne.

 With a glass table top, decide what you want regarding size, shape, colour and finish.
 And then you can discuss your desired features with the glass professionals.